mendersoftware/mender-docs/09.Add-ons/20.Monitor/30.Advanced-configuration/docs.md

 ### DEFAULT_LOG_LINES_AFTER

 The default number of lines sent after a line that contained a string that matched a given pattern.

+### DEFAULT_ALERT_STORE_RESEND_INTERVAL_S

+The default number of seconds in between every attempt to resend an alert in the case of failure.